-Ohio’s only National Forest, “The Wayne”, as it’s affectionately called, has approximately 240,000 acres of forest.
-This natural treasure preserves unique forest habitat, protects threatened and endangered species, and helps clean and filter Ohio’s air.
-Our only national forest boosts our economy too, as hundreds of thousands of visitors flock to the Wayne each year to explore Ohio’s wildside.
+Ohio’s only National Forest, “The Wayne”, as it’s affectionately called, extends across approximately 240,000 acres.
+This natural treasure preserves unique forest habitat, protects threatened and endangered species, and helps clean and filter Ohio’s air and water.
+Our only national forest boosts our economy too, as many thousands of visitors flock to the Wayne each year to explore Ohio’s wildside.

-With all the Wayne has to offer, you might assume it is protected.
+With all the Wayne has to offer, you might assume it is well protected.
 Sadly, this is only partially true.
-The federal government has decided to auction off a staggering 40,000 acres, roughly one third, of Ohio’s only national forest to private oil and gas corporations.
-Industrializing Ohio’s largest and most valuable natural space will have devastating consequences for citizens and the environment.
+The federal government is trying to auction off a staggering 40,000 acres (roughly one sixth) of Ohio’s only national forest to private oil and gas developers.

 Industrial development is the last thing we should want for our public outdoor spaces.
 Air pollution, forest destruction and fragmentation, degradation of aesthetic and recreational values, and harm to wildlife will occur if shale operations come to the Wayne.
 We can say this with absolute certainty.